-Agencies will translate vital documents or other critical public information (especially during public health emergencies) based on their respective assessments of need and capacity and develop translation strategies suitable to the medium for distribution.
 Translated documents should be easy to understand by intended audiences.
 Matters of plain language, cultural communication, and health literacy should be considered for all documents, including when originally composing in English.
-Materials that are translated, should be easily accessible on the agency's website.
+Materials that are translated, should be easily accessible on the IC's website.

 To improve cultural appropriateness and accuracy of translations, qualified translators and reviewers should be used.
-It is preferred, though not required, that qualified translators and reviewers possess at least one of the following qualifications:
+It is preferred, though not required, that qualified translators and reviewers possess at least one (1) of the following qualifications:

 - A university-issued degree or certificate in translation in the language combination required. - Certification by a professional translation association or union, such as the American Translators Association (ATA) or other translation certification body in the language combination and direction required, when available.
-When certification is not available in a specific language combination and direction required (e.g., English to an Indigenous language), other minimum requirements can be used to assess qualification, including years of experience, references from individuals who are qualified to attest to the quality of their work, etc. - At least 3 years of professional experience in a staff position or for a full-time freelance practice dedicated to translation, completing work in the language combination and direction required.
+When certification is not available in a specific language combination and direction required (e.g., English to an Indigenous language), other minimum requirements can be used to assess qualification, including years of experience, references from individuals who are qualified to attest to the quality of their work, etc. - At least three (3) years of professional experience in a staff position or for a full-time freelance practice dedicated to translation, completing work in the language combination and direction required.